rubocode/frontier.nvim/doc/design/elements.md

 representation of aesthetics in the problem domain.

 The better the defaults, the less you need to customize.
-The less you need to customize, the better your infrastructure for aesthetic expression and creative color choices.
+The less you need to customize, the better your internal abstraction.
+The better your internal technical abstraction the better the infrastructure for aesthetic expression and creative color choices.
 All of a sudden, you can quickly experiment with colors and have that instantly show you how the the technicalities are impacted.